sabdulramoni2/Complete-CI-CD-Pipeline-with-EKS-and-DockerHub/README.md

 ## **Project Overview**
-Project Purpose: Deploy a complete Jenkins CI/CD pipeline with stages to automatically increment a Java application version, use Apache Maven to build a Java artifact, build and push a Docker image to Docker hub, and commit the updated Java application version to Gitub using Git.
+Project Purpose: Deploy a complete Jenkins CI/CD pipeline with stages to automatically increment a Java application version, use Apache Maven to build a Java artifact, build and push a Docker image to Docker hub, and commit the updated Java application version to GitHub using Git.

 ---